-The subject this week is somewhat long and dry.
-I wrote my post on safety and then realized it was way too long for someone to read in one sitting (I am a blogger not a novelist).
 As with the previous post on short day trip safety, I tried to make a somewhat long, boring subject shorter.
 I also tried to infuse it will some dry humor.
-See if you can catch it
+See if you can catch it 🙂

 In Part I, I covered the basic safety stuff I bring with me for me and the dogs on short day snowshoeing trips.
 This second post builds on that information so be sure to go back and read it.

-If I am going to a particularly remote location or will be gone overnight I also add these things to my pack:
+If I am going to a particularly remote location, or will be gone overnight, I also add these things extra things to my backpack.

 If you are snowshoeing at a ski area or groomed cross country area the snowy slopes, they are either flat so the avalanche danger is very low or the slopes are avalanche controlled.
 Not always though so it is better to be aware of the danger to help you stay safe.